paulmcp-github/CEHPractical/Everything You Need.md

 6- Nmap scan for host discovery or OS- nmap -O 192.168.92.10 or you can use nmap -A 192.168.92.10 7- If host is windows then use this command - nmap --script smb-os-discovery.nse 192.168.12.22 (this script determines the OS, computer name, domain, workgroup, time over smb protocol (ports 445 or 139).
-8- nmap command for source port manipulation, in this port is given or we use common port-  nmap -g 80 10.10.10.10
+8- nmap command for source port manipulation, in this port is given or we use common port-  nmap -g 80 10.10.10.10 Dont for get about -p- flag - nmap -sT -p- -A <IP ADDRESS>
 ```
 # Enumeration
 ```